16-03-02 -- Summary Of Essay Three Part Two: Abstraction -- Or Science On the Cheap

 Or, so it might be claimed.

 Unfortunately, the word "being" is no less obscure a term than any other that has been imported into dialectics from Traditional Thought.
 [More on this in Essay Twelve.]
-But, even if that weren't so, the conclusion that "being" exists (or, indeed, that it is "all around us", or that it is 'reality itself') must itself be infinitely far from its target, too, if what Engels said above about concepts and 'reality' were correct.
+But, even if that weren't so, the conclusion that "being" exists (or, indeed, that it is "all around us", or that it is 'reality itself') must itself be infinitely far from its target, too, if what Engels said above about concepts and 'reality' were itself correct.
 Otherwise, at least one truth (namely this one) would coincide with its object, falsifying Engels's claim!

-Once again, it is no use appealing to practice to bail this theory out; given the truth of Engels's claims, the idea that practice confirms theory is itself infinitely far from the truth, too -- which target, it is worth recalling, still hasn't been shown to exist.
+Once more, it is no use appealing to practice to bail this theory out; given the truth of Engels's claims, the idea that practice confirms theory is itself infinitely far from the truth, too -- which target, it is worth recalling, still hasn't been shown to exist.

 Appearances 'Contradict Essence'